cielaton/My-college-knowledge/Probability and Statistics for Engineering/Lesson 1/Populations, Samples and Processes/Branches of Statistics.md

 - Calculation of numeric measures: Mean, median, mode, ...

 ##### Inference statistics
-Provide techniques for *using sample information* to draw some type of *conclusion about the population*.
+provide techniques for *using sample information* to draw some type of *conclusion about the population*.